mckennapsean/dissertation/content/00-abstract.md

-This dissertation introduces a new visualization design process model devised to guide visualization designers in building more effective and useful visualization systems and tools.
+This dissertation establishes a new visualization design process model devised to guide visualization designers in building more effective and useful visualization systems and tools.
 Some of the key novel aspects of this framework includes its flexibility for iteration, actionability for guiding visualization designers with concrete steps and concise yet methodical definitions, and